zentralopensource/zentral/docs/apps/mdm.md

 FileVault key escrow ensures that Personal Recovery Keys (PRKs) are securely stored and accessible:

 - **Escrow**: Zentral automatically escrows the PRK when FileVault is enabled and enforced via MDM on a device.
-Zentral deploys the certificate required to asymmetrically encrypt the recovery key for escrow.
+Zentral deploys a device-specific certificate to encrypt the PRK, ensuring a secure procedure.
-- **Authorized Retrieval**: The PRK can be accessed through the Zentral interface for device recovery, with each retrieval action audited in the *FileVault PRK Viewed* log for the device.
+- **Authorized Retrieval**: The PRK can be accessed via the Zentral web interface or HTTP API for device recovery.
+Each retrieval action is audited in the *FileVault PRK Viewed* log, captured per device and transaction.

 ### Configure FileVault Configuration